andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 </figure>

-His parents Tom & Monica have welcomed this weary traveler from a faraway land with their characteristic kindness and hospitality.
+His parents Tom & Monica have welcomed this weary traveler from a faraway land with their characteristic kindness and generosity.
 Tom, known as "Big Tom" due to his 6'7" stature, is an executive for a real estate developer in the Oslo area.
 S&aelig;trealleen, the mixed-use development in the city center of S&aelig;tre was built by Big Tom, as were a number of other